LoonDread/Mental_Health_Manifestation.md/Importance_of_peersupport_to_me.md

 My communitties ***encouraging identity development*** is crucial to me better understanding myself and to process what the Identities I have mean to me.
 It helps me express and define myself better.
 To grow Into the skin of my identities and let it morph into the beauty of who I am truly.
 Removing the restrictive chains of expectation in discrimination.
 Enabling me to openly ***celebrate*** the realities of my identities and learn Who I truely.
 In ***accepting*** and understanding company which ***engages in activism*** when they feel our identities are getting unfairly attacked.
 Yet still leaving room for ***celebratory*** nature of the communities I enjoy.

+For my communities being actively ***engaged in activism*** is highly valued by me because it means that something is being done about the discrimination and hatred I experience.
+That someone is sticking up for my rights when I do not have the capicity to does so.
+Creating a chances for change.
+Leading to the pontential to create a better engagement with the wider community.
+Enable me to be less isolated and discriminated against.
+Improving myself esteem due to fact I am recieving less negative statement and voilence towards myself and others.
+As welling seeing people supporting my identities and making sure that my identities are welcome in the wider community.
+At times activism is celebrating my identities.

 **core aspects:** ***accepting, encourage Identity development, enaged in activism and Celebratory.***